What strategies do we use to successfully defend drunk driving charges?

 1. I wasn’t driving the vehicle.
 (Or, I wasn’t operating the vehicle.)

 Operating a motor vehicle while under the influence of an intoxicant or other drug is prohibited by section 346.63 of the Wisconsin Statutes.
-That law makes clear that “No person may drive or operate a vehicle while” while any of the following occur:
+That law makes clear that “No person may drive or operate a vehicle while” any of the following occur:

 - The defendant is under the influence of an intoxicant;